 Shortage of Clean Water for the World’s Population

-There is a shortage of clean water supply for the world’s population to consume because only one percent of the total water in the world is available as freshwater suitable for drinking and household use.
+There is a shortage of clean water supply for the world’s population to consume because only one percent of the total water in the world is available as fresh water suitable for drinking and household use.
 This figure does not change much, such that there is a scarcity of water in the world.
 As the world population grows, the demand for water increases.
 However, the natural water supply does not grow commensurately.
-As a result, shortage of clean water occurs in many areas around the world.
+As a result, the shortage of clean water occurs in many areas around the world.

 The combined effect of these factors leads to water shortage.
 The case of urban centers is even worse.
 High population densities in urban areas lead to higher demand for drinking water, but the water supply remains limited.